rikodot/kardi_notes_app/README.md

 - [ ] reset notes order button: set all last/next keys to null and first element to null, should force order by creation date
 - [ ] rename package to tech.kardi.notes
 - [ ] smooth edges of content text field in the editor page
-- [ ] on server check for ownerKey in each request or mby send it just one and save in session (new session when changing owner key)
 - [ ] server insert sql if unique fail (right now just errors out the result)
 - [ ] if session not found init new one so possible changed content is not lost and dont have to restart the app
-- [ ] find text in note
 - [ ] post quantum encryption
 - [ ] option to participate in beta features
 - [ ] study flutter decompilation & obfuscation
 - [ ] when green alert is shown, and new one should be shown, dont wait for the old one to finish but stack them vertically on each other
 - [ ] scale of notes on main page and scale of text (and images or whatever)
 - [ ] green comments
-- [ ] stats (how many notes, total amount of words in all notes) ??
 - [ ] script or something to purge sessions and requests from database periodically
 - [ ] too many api fails from ip -> timeout
 - [ ] initSession() add request_id cuz could spam api? maybe?